KGiovinazzo/Project1/README.md

 # # # What is Speaker Freaks?
 <br>

 Speaker Freaks is your one-stop platform for searching your favorite song, artist or album and immediately discovering suggested artists as well as follow along with the lyrics of the song.
-Ticketmaster.
+Last FM.
 Lyrics.

 <br>